baltimoreheritage/civil-rights-heritage/confederate-memory.md

 # Conclusion

 Baltimore’s experience with Confederate memorials is in many ways typical.
-Historian Cynthia Mills, writing in Monuments to the Lost Cause: Women, Art, and the Landscapes of Southern Memory, described the [consistent character](https://books.google.com/books?id=sFzzUvCTkpkC&lpg=PA200&ots=4sexx2nFq5&pg=PR21#v=onepage&q=baltimore&f=false) of Confederate memorials:
+Historian Cynthia Mills, writing in _Monuments to the Lost Cause: Women, Art, and the Landscapes of Southern Memory_, described the [consistent character](https://books.google.com/books?id=sFzzUvCTkpkC&lpg=PA200&pg=PR21#v=onepage&q&f=false) of Confederate memorials:

 > A clear, narrative style with carefully described figures was chosen for all of the Confederate sculptures, including the less common allegorical or male-female groupings, as the best way to relay their message of southern pride. [...]
 The unveiling ritual [...] always included elaborate procession and speeches.
 Children usually pulled the cord, a potent symbol of the monument's role in speaking to future generations.
-In addition to sites in the eleven seceding states, Confederate memorials can be found in a number of other places, including Illinois, Kansas, Kentucky, Maryland, Missouri, New York, and West Virginia.
+In addition to sites in the eleven seceding states, Confederate memorials can be found in a number of other places, including Illinois, Kansas, Kentucky, Maryland, Missouri, New York, and West Virginia.[@mills_monuments_2003, xxi]

 Further, those who claim that art should be separate from politics find little support in the reception of these monuments in the 19th and 20th centuries where the politics of public memory shaped the forms and figures themselves.
 Historian Kirk Savage in _Standing Soldiers, Kneeling Slaves_ notes:

 > The aesthetic problems of commemorative sculpture cannot be separated from the more obviously political pressures inherent in this public medium.
 The dividing line between the aesthetic and the political is in fact difficult to define since the generic characteristics of heroic sculpture themselves carry profoundly political significance.
-The whole notion of history as a tale of great men is made palpably glorious in the statues of heroes; that glory works to marginalize cultural constructions of the past that might represent other groups and other categories of historical experience.[^7]
+The whole notion of history as a tale of great men is made palpably glorious in the statues of heroes; that glory works to marginalize cultural constructions of the past that might represent other groups and other categories of historical experience.[@savage_standing_1999, 69]

 Historians and journalists have articulated the connection between the symbolic meaning of monuments (or flags or songs) and their political purpose.
 Ta-Nehisi Coates’ 2015 post—[What This Cruel War Was Over](http://www.theatlantic.com/politics/archive/2015/06/what-this-cruel-war-was-over/396482/)—shows how Confederate leaders expressed the connection between white supremacy and the Confederate cause: